TeamIngrid/ProjectMem/docs/examples/lawn_mower.md

 ![](../../assets/images/examples/lawn_mower/new_item.jpg)

 Now that you’ve entered all the required actions, click Done.
-You’ll return to the dashboard and see a new item—My Lawn Mower—with a warning that says: “Insufficient information — add current hours.”
-Memseer doesn’t yet know how many hours you’ve put on your mower, and it needs that number to calculate what’s due and when.
+You’ll return to the dashboard and see a new item—my lawn mower—with a warning that says: “insufficient information — add current hours.”
+Memseer doesn't yet know how many hours you’ve put on your mower, and it needs that number to calculate what’s due and when.

 ![](../../assets/images/examples/lawn_mower/insufficient_info.png)

-Click on the warning sign and populate the field “hours” with current milage so to speak, let’s say you’ve done 5 hours so far, enter 5 and click “save”, now back in the dashboard, you can see “my lawn mower” with a schedule of “what and when” something needs to be done.
+Click on the warning sign and populate the field “hours” with current mileage so to speak, let’s say you’ve done five hours so far, enter 5 and click “save”, now back in the dashboard, you can see “my lawn mower” with a schedule of “what and when” something needs to be done.

 ![](../../assets/images/examples/lawn_mower/schedule.png)